Ralph Percy, 12th Duke of Northumberland: Early life

 Ralph Percy was born at Alnwick Castle, the fifth child and second son of Hugh Percy, 10th Duke of Northumberland, and the former Lady Elizabeth Montagu Douglas Scott, daughter of the 8th Duke of Buccleuch.
 His maternal first cousin is Richard Scott, 10th Duke of Buccleuch, one of the largest private landowners in Scotland, while his paternal first cousin was Angus Douglas-Hamilton, 15th Duke of Hamilton, who was the premier peer of Scotland.
 His first cousins once removed are Prince Richard, Duke of Gloucester and the late Prince William of Gloucester, members of the British royal family.

-Percy was educated at Eton College, Christ Church, Oxford, where he graduated in modern history, and Reading University, where he studied land management.
+Percy was educated at Eton College, Christ Church, Oxford, where he graduated in modern history, and University of Reading, where he studied land management.
 He worked in the Arundel Castle estate office for seven years, before moving back to Northumberland to manage the Alnwick estate for his elder brother Henry, the 11th Duke.